iGEM-Engineering/iGEM-DBTL-bootcamp/0_intro/0_intro.md

 ### Hierarchical Assemblies

-Finally, Golden Gate Assembly is an extremely powerful assembly technique and can be made more complex with hierarchical assemblies, where you would be able to assemble multiple transcription units to create larger genetic circuits.
+Finally, Golden Gate Assembly is an extremely powerful assembly technique and can be made more complex with when an GGA-based standard supports hierarchical assemblies, where you would be able to assemble multiple transcription units to create larger genetic circuits.
 This may be a consideration for your own project which you will need to include in your Design process.
 But for this bootcamp, all you will need to be prepared for is the above!